nik-popov/tradevault-connectsync/ReadME.md

    Security best practices and the vulnerability reporting process.

 5. **[License](LICENSE)** 📄
-   Details about the licensing of Cobalt Data.
+   Details about the licensing of Icon Luxury Group.

 6. **Configuration Files** 🗂️
    - `.env`: Environment variables.